 - Waking up the person with a lick

 Some people with narcolepsy also have anxiety.
 Dogs can be trained to provide hugs or pressure therapy during panic attacks, stress, or anxiety.
-Getting out and walking the dog can help fight other symptoms of narcolepsy, including high blood pressure, obesity, and fatigue.3-5
+Getting out and walking the dog can help fight symptoms of narcolepsy.
+It can also help with other things linked to narcolepsy, including high blood pressure, obesity, and fatigue.3-5